-In my previous role I had a big transformation task of migrating an old legacy codebase from a monolithic ball-of-mud architecture to a modern cloud native microservices architecture while migrating to AWS.
+In role before that I had a big transformation task of migrating an old legacy codebase from a monolithic ball-of-mud architecture to a modern cloud native microservices architecture while migrating to AWS.
 We implemented proper automation and DevOps flow into the department.
 Technologies used included Docker, Kubernetes and Istio in the backend and React for the frontend progressive webapps.
 GraphQL API facade on top of a more traditional RESTful API for the mobile apps.

 Before joining OfficeServe I lead the mobile app delivery for TUI Group at their Mobility Hub in London.
 TUI Group is the largest leisure travel company in the world (revenues of 20B€+/year).
 At the hub we had a cross-functional team of 40 people delivering the apps to a number of source markets in a number of languages.
 The team consisted of product, UX, design, development, QA, analytics and commercial people.
 I started out reporting to the Head of Mobility Hub but ended up reporting directly to the CIO.